-You can apply for your transitional licence online from Monday 4 November 2019.
+You can apply for your transitional licence online.

-Holding a financial advice provider licence in your individual name means you cannot call yourself a financial adviser and you will be personally responsible for any liabilities incurred as a financial advice provider, including liabilities for breach of legal duties (we will be providing more information about this).
+Holding a financial advice provider licence in your individual name means you cannot call yourself a financial adviser and you will be personally responsible for any liabilities incurred as a financial advice provider, including liabilities for breach of legal duties (we will provide more information about this soon).

 Comply with any licence conditions we may include when granting your licence as well as those set in law

 Tell the FMA if you materially contravene your obligations or make significant changes to your business

 If you decide to engage others to provide advice on your behalf in future, you must make sure they comply with duties 1 to 7.
 If you engage nominated representatives, you must have appropriate processes and controls in place to allow you to control the advice being given and the circumstances in which it is given.
 You must also ensure all nominated representatives comply with these processes.

 You can only use nominated representatives under a transitional licence if before applying for your licence if before 9 April 2019, you were:

 a QFE, a member of a QFE group, or

 a firm registered on the Financial Service Providers Register that provides class advice through unregistered staff.